-COLLECTION PROCEDURES.
+Collection Procedures.
 We believe that our ability to monitor performance and collect payments owed from sub-prime customers is primarily a function of our collection approach and support systems.
 We believe that if payment problems are identified early and our collection staff works closely with customers to address these problems, it is possible to correct many of problems before they deteriorate further.
 To this end, we utilize pro-active collection procedures, which include making early and frequent contact with delinquent customers; educating customers as to the importance of maintaining good credit; and employing a consultative and customer service approach to assist the customer in meeting his or her obligations, which includes attempting to identify the underlying causes of delinquency and cure them whenever possible.
 In support of our collection activities, we maintain a computerized collection system specifically designed to service automobile contracts with sub-prime customers and similar consumer obligations.

 With the aid of our automatic dialer, as well as manual efforts made by collection staff, we typically attempt to make telephonic contact with delinquent customers on the sixth day after their monthly payment due date.
 Using coded instructions from a collection supervisor, the automatic dialer will attempt to contact customers based on their physical location, state of delinquency, size of balance or other parameters.
 If the automatic dialer obtains a "no-answer" or a busy signal, it records the attempt on the customer's record and moves on to the next call.
 If a live voice answers the automatic dialer's call, the call is transferred to a waiting collector as the customer's pertinent information is simultaneously displayed on the collector's workstation.
-The collector then inquires of the customer the reason for the delinquency and when we can expect to receive the payment.
-The collector will attempt to get the customer to make a promise for the delinquent payment for a time generally not to exceed one week from the date of the call.
+The collector then inquires of the customer to make a promise for the delinquent payment for a time generally not to exceed one week from the date of the call.
 If the customer makes such a promise, the account is routed to a promise queue and is not contacted until the outcome of the promise is known.
 If the payment is made by the promise date and the account is no longer delinquent, the account is routed out of the collection system.
 If the payment is not made, or if the payment is made, but the account remains delinquent, the account is returned to the queue for subsequent contacts.